betajippity/betajippity.github.io/_posts/2021-03-05-raya-and-the-last-dragon.md

 Frozen 2 was really the show where we got a second chance at tackling the ocean foam and spray and dense white clouds cases that we had first encounted on Moana, and new challenges on Frozen 2 with thin volumes gave my teammate Wayne Huang the opportunity to make the new volume rendering system even better.
 Raya and the Last Dragon is the movie where I feel like all of the past few years of development on our modern volume rendering system came together- this movie threw every single imaginable type of volume rendering problem at us, often in complex combinations with each other.
 On top of that, Raya and the Last Dragon has volumes in basically every single shot; the highly atmospheric, naturalistic cinematography on this film demanded more volumes than we've ever had on any past movie.
-Wayne really was our MVP in the volume rendering arena; Wayne introduced a swath of powerful new tools to give artists unprecedented control and artistic flexibility in our modern volume rendering system, and Wayne also made huge improvements in the volume rendering system's overall performance and efficiency.
+Wayne really was our MVP in the volume rendering arena; Wayne worked with our lighters to introduce a swath of powerful new tools to give artists unprecedented control and artistic flexibility in our modern volume rendering system [[Bryant et al. 2021]](https://doi.org/10.1145/3450623.3464676), and Wayne also made huge improvements in the volume rendering system's overall performance and efficiency [[Huang et al. 2021]](https://doi.org/10.1145/3450623.3464644).
+We now have a single unified volume integrator that can robustly handle basically every volume you can think of: fog, thin atmospherics, fire, smoke, thick white clouds, sea foam, and even highly stylized effects such as the dragon magic [[Navarro & Rice 2021]](https://doi.org/10.1145/3450623.3464652) and the chaotic Druun characters [[Rice 2021]](https://doi.org/10.1145/3450623.3464647) in Raya and the Last Dragon.

 A small fun new thing I got to do for this movie was to add support for arbitrarily custom texture-driven camera aperture shapes.
 Raya and the Last Dragon's cinematography makes extensive use of shallow depth-of-field, and one idea the film's art directors had early on was to stylize bokeh shapes to resemble the Dragon Gem.